vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 You can pull users from the Platform Services Controller and assign them roles through the vSphere Integrated Containers Management Portal.

-You can only deploy one vSphere Integrated Containers appliance per vCenter Server instance.
-However, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to the different vCenter Server instances.
-In this way, the appliances all register with the same Platform Services Controller, and can pull users from that Platform Services Controller.
-This setup would allow the same user to have different roles in different vSphere Integrated Containers instances.
+You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
+Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.
+In either of these setups, the appliances all register with the same Platform Services Controller, and can pull users from that Platform Services Controller.
+These setups allow the same user to have different roles in different vSphere Integrated Containers instances.

 #### Users and Roles <a id="usersandroles"></a>